Our programs are designed to achieve one objective

 Giving those impacted by economic distress access to emergency food packages, cost price food and free School breakfasts.

-Providing xx free breakfasts to xx Primary Schools
+Providing tens of thousands of free breakfasts to Primary Schools across Western Sydney

 A weekly grocery shop providing access to cost priced food for disadvantaged community members.